dxcamps/DLI_RoboWorkshop_1/prework/readme.md

 <a name="task5"></a>

-## Logging into your Azure Subscription via the Azure CLI
+## Logging into and configuring your Azure Subscription via the Azure CLI

 In this steps, you'll login to your Azure subscription from your workstations command line.
 There are multiple ways to login to the Azure-CLI.
 You can learn about alternat login methods here: [Log in to Azure from the Azure CLI](https://docs.microsoft.com/en-us/azure/xplat-cli-connect)